effepivi/gvxr-CMPB/README.md

 - [2-gVirtualXRay_vs_DRRs-Lungman.ipynb](2-gVirtualXRay_vs_DRRs-Lungman.ipynb):

-In this notebook, we aim to demonstrate that gVirtualXRay is able to generate analytic simulations on GPU comparable to digitally reconstructed radiographs (DRRs) of a real CT scan computed with [Plastimatch](https://plastimatch.org/).
+In this notebook, we aim to demonstrate that [gVirtualXray](https://gvirtualxray.sourceforge.io/) is able to generate analytic simulations on GPU comparable to digitally reconstructed radiographs (DRRs) of a real CT scan computed with [Plastimatch](https://plastimatch.org/).

 ![Corresponding flowchart](doc/gvxr-flow-lungman-revised.png)

- For this experiment, we attempt to recreate a X-ray projections of the [Lungman chest phantom](https://www.kyotokagaku.com/en/products_data/ph-1_01/) with gVirtualXRay.
+ For this experiment, we attempt to recreate a X-ray projections of the [Lungman chest phantom](https://www.kyotokagaku.com/en/products_data/ph-1_01/) with [gVirtualXray](https://gvirtualxray.sourceforge.io/).

 ![Corresponding results](2-output_data/lungman-compare-projs-plastimatch-rl.png)
 MAPE: 1.76%, ZNCC: 99.66%, SSIM: 0.98